default index groups duplicated, non-SOL removed

 We'd like to avoid having too many default groups, and the new residuetypes.dat file both enables is to generate some useful default groups like "Water_and_ions", and you can easily define a new "lipid" group by listing a set of molecules with a new arbitrary type in residuetypes.dat

-#2 Updated by Peter Kasson over 9 years ago
+#2 Updated by Peter Kasson almost 10 years ago

 Fair enough; it would be really useful to have non-Water or /non-SOL as a default group (also I used to script for the creation of such a group, but I changed over to use the default option.
 Having everything suddenly change breaks files that used to work...)